hamid-vakilzadeh/python-xbrl-us/README.rst

   You can obtain your client ID and client secret by registering for a filling the request form at https://xbrl.us/home/use/xbrl-api/access-token/.

-You can install it using pip:
+You can install this package using pip:

 .. code-block:: bash